 Trump Announces Resumption Of Talks With Taliban During Surprise Visit To Afghanistan

 During a surprise Thanksgiving Day visit to troops stationed in Afghanistan, President Trump said that his administration has reopened peace talks with the Taliban, nearly three months after he abruptly canceled them.
-Trump made the announcement at a rally staged at Bagram Air Field, where he exchanged handshakes and posed for photographs with U.S. troops.
+Trump made the announcement at a rally staged at Bagram Air Field outside Kabul, where he exchanged handshakes and posed for photographs with U.S. troops.

 The cancellation followed months of negotiations between U.S. Special Representative Zalmay Khalilzad and Taliban representatives.